nspsck/st7735s_WeAct_Studio_TFT_port/README.md

     ```
     The buffer should not be used togather with the `buffer_size` option.
 If only the `buffer_size` option is used and this option is not enabled, you can not profit from the faster drawing functions.
 If this option is enabled, a buffer of size `display->height * display-> width * 2` Bytes will be allocated, hence `buffer_size` and its related `i2c_buffer` will not have any effects but eating more RAM.
 Sometimes, the display's resolution is too high, so if the `drawbuffer` allocation fails, you can also jump back to the `buffer_size` option.

+  - Now there is an option called `reversed_backlight`, if you set this to `True`, the "pull down displays" will work but the "pull up displays" won't, vice versa.

 ## Firmware-updates:
 - rp2040 only: added the POV module as a built-in module to control core voltage.
 For details please visit: [RP2040_Micropython_voltage_control](https://github.com/nspsck/RP2040_Micropython_voltage_control).
 - esp32 and rp2: added a `drawbuffer` for more stable, sometimes faster drawing.
 All other buffer related operations will no longer need to collect RAM if this option is enabled, hence improved performance.
+- now suppports all display supported by the original driver by default.
+Set `reversed_backlight` to `True` to use "pull down displays".

 ## Display Configuration